joeyates/til/computer/development/caprover.md

 Create deploy key, copy public to GL

 Set repo info
-Copy deoply private key
+Copy deploy private key
 Create
 Copy webhook to GL

 # Comparison with Dokku

-CapRover shares services (like database servers) between applications reducing overehead.
+CapRover shares services (like database servers) between applications reducing overhead.

 But, if different versions of services are required by different applications, this advantage disappears.